jorgeUnas/Growth_Opportunities_for_a_Short-term_Rental_Start-up/README.md

 <p align= "center">
 <img src="https://github.com/jorgeUnas/Growth_Opportunities_for_a_Short-term_Rental_Start-up/blob/main/Average%20number%20of%20days%20are%20booked%20in%20a%20year%202.png" height="150">
 </p>
+Figure 5.
+Average number of days short-term rentals in New York City are booked in a year (Blue = entire room/apt, yellow = private room, pink = shared room)

 5. How has the demand for short-term rentals in New York City changed over time, and are there any monthly/seasonal trends that could impact business decisions?